Building an effective enterprise content marketing strategy means finding ways to get out of your own way and set your work up for success.

-- Enterprise website authority means you can actually generate a ton of links through ranking for top-funnel assets.
+- Enterprise website authority means you can generate many links by ranking for top-funnel assets.

 The last bullet is the most important element of this.
-As a bigger company, you can typically rank pretty easily once you can actually get the content live.
-This means you can create a link building engine simply by ranking for strong top-funnel terms, especially if you lean into topics with strong link-to-view ratios.
+As a more prominent company, you can typically rank pretty easily once you can actually get the content live.
+This means you can create a link-building engine by ranking for strong top-funnel terms, especially if you lean into topics with strong link-to-view ratios.

 View our video above for more tips about how to do this for your company.